opennetworkinglab/ngsdn-tutorial/EXERCISE-6.md

 ## Congratulations!

-You have completed the seventh exercise!
+You have completed the sixth exercise!
 Now your fabric is capable of steering traffic using SRv6.